skarip/user_impersonate2/README.md

 ## Note

 This is a fork of Engine Yard's no-longer-maintained [`user_impersonate`](https://github.com/engineyard/user_impersonate) gem and is its official successor.
-It supports Rails 3.2.x and Rails 4 and has been tested against Ruby 1.9.3, 2.0.0 and 2.1.0, 2.2, 2.3.1.
+It supports Rails from version 4.0 to Rails 5.1 (tests only exists for 4.0 though) and has been tested against Ruby 1.9.3, 2.0.0, 2.1.0, 2.2 and 2.3.1.

 ## Overview